Madaniya Member Organisations

 The Union of Revolutionary Bureaus

-Union of Revolutionary Bureaus, founded in 2013 in Kafr Nabel, Syria, promotes civic engagement, full citizenship, and social change.
-It established Radio Fresh and Al-Mantra for public awareness and founded the Mazaya Women's Foundation to empower women.
-URB also supports education, youth training, and community development.
+Union of Revolutionary Bureaus, founded in 2013 in Kafr Nabel, Syria, promotes civic engagement and social change.
+It launched Radio Fresh and Al-Mantra for awareness and established the Mazaya Women's foundation.

 -